rollbear/strong_type/README.md

 * `strong::regular`.
 Same as `regular` and also equality comparable.
 A good default base for most types.

+* `strong::unique`.
+Make the type move constructible and move assignable but not copy constructible nor copy assignable.

 * `strong::ostreamable`, `strong::istreamable`, `strong::iostreamable`, which
   provide the default iostream integrations (as handled by the underlying type.)
 Provide your own operators instead if you prefer that.